abrcdf1023/react-starter-kit/README.md

 ### Why not create-react-app ?

-This repo's keypoint is to use the latest webpack and develop tools.

-With fully control webpack configs you can simply change the behaivor you want and don't need to learn any other extra tools.
+We know that it has a script is "npm run eject" and it's official page say,

+> You don’t have to ever use eject.
+The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
+However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+So that's what's this repo doing for, we need to customize the webpack and use the latest tools include babel, eslint, jest etc.

+But it also means unstable, you have to make your own decision.

-Also I provide a redux structure and try to show the best practice in redux.
+Also I provide a simple example try to show the best practice in react, redux and other popular tools.

-This repo is used to update your project include dependencies version and configs.

 If you're interesting in example please checkout to [react-starter-kit-example](https://github.com/abrcdf1023/react-starter-kit-example)